kjrstory/killercoda-helix/Basic-Movement/step1/text.md

       ↓
 ```

-Try moving around to get a feel for hjkl.
-Once you're ready, proceed to the next part of the lesson.

 ### Exiting Helix

 1. Type `:` to enter Command mode.
 Your cursor will move to the bottom of the screen.
 2. Type `q` or `quit` and press `Enter` to exit Helix.

 Note: The quit command will fail if there are unsaved changes.
-To force quit and DISCARD these changes, type `q!` or `quit!`.
+To force quit and discard these changes, type `q!` or `quit!`.

 To exit Command mode without entering a command, press `Escape`.